micahr234/RL-Transformer-A-General-Purpose-Problem-Solver/README.md

 - Exhibits robustness to the quality of its training data.
 - Seamlessly stitches together behaviors from its context.
 - Adapts to non-stationary environments.

-These behaviors demonstrate that an RL-trained transformer can iteratively improve upon its own solutions, making it an excellent general-purpose problem solver.

 ## Repository Structure